-God revealed to me that I was qualified, because I chose to receive His love and truth in some very dark and difficult places.
+God revealed to me that I was “qualified,” because I chose to receive His love and truth in some very dark and difficult places.
 This included processing and releasing of many years of horrible childhood abuse over the past eighteen years of a heart healing journey.
-The true Lord Jesus has an amazing way of stepping into the darkest of dark and to bring His Glorious ight.
+The true Lord Jesus has an amazing way of stepping into the darkest of dark to bring His glorious light.
 God is always in the business of turning our ashes into beauty, fears into strength, mourning into joy.
 Isaiah 61

 For more on my personal story, please see the “About Me” at the end of this book.